crossoverJie/feign-plus/README.md

 # feign-plus

-A better feign client library to combine with SpringBoot.
+A better feign client library to combine with `SpringBoot`.